Botanical Name: Yucca elephantipes

 Light: Prefers bright light to full sun, although it will tolerate low light.

-Fertilizer: Feed with a balanced liquid fertilizer every 2 weeks in spring and summer.
+Fertilizer: Feed with a balanced water-soluble fertilizer every 2 weeks in spring and summer.
 Don't feed in autumn and winter, when growth is slower.

 Propagation: Cane cuttings and offsets root easily.
 Pot them in potting mix and keep barely moist.